-a.
-When required, ensure the safekeeping of registration certificates and racing permits for horses stabled or racing on facility premises;

-b.
-Inspect documents of ownership, eligibility, registration, or breeding necessary to ensure the proper identification of each horse scheduled to compete at a race meeting;

-c.
-Examine every starter in the paddock for sex, color, markings, and lip tattoo for comparison with its registration certificate to verify the horse's identity;

-d.
-Supervise the tattooing, microchipping or branding for identification of any horse located on facility premises; and e.
+- a.
+When required, ensure the safekeeping of registration certificates and racing permits for horses stabled or racing on facility premises; - b.
+Inspect documents of ownership, eligibility, registration, or breeding necessary to ensure the proper identification of each horse scheduled to compete at a race meeting; - c.
+Examine every starter in the paddock for sex, color, markings, microchip, lip tattoo, or digital tattoo for comparison with its registration certificate to verify the horse's identity; - d.
+Supervise the tattooing, digital tattooing, microchipping or branding for identification of any horse located on facility premises; and - e.
 Report to the stewards any horse not properly identified or whose registration certificate is not in conformity with these rules.